vinnymeller/twm/README.md

 - `TWM_TYPE` - the type of workspace. empty string if there was no workspace type defined.
 - `TWM_NAME` - the name of the tmux session created by `twm`.

+These can be used in many possible ways:
+- Instead of defining all your setup commands in a workspace-type-specific layout, you could have a 1 shared setup script defined globally that runs on workspace entry that checks `TWM_TYPE` for type-specific setup
+- You can use `TWM_ROOT` to perform actions if the workspace is in within a specific directory
+- You can check `TWM` to ensure you handle manually-created sessions differently than `twm`-created sessions in some automation task

 ## Installation
+Contributions are more than welcome!
+If there are workflows you think would be useful to add, or if you find a bug, please open an issue or PR.
+For style and linting, I simply use `cargo fmt` and `clippy::all`.

 ### Cargo